 Ideally, when to wean is a decision that you and your baby make together.
 Realistically, as many moms head back to work, this may be hard to do.

 Weaning is almost always accompanied by some guilt and regret.
 I hope all of you know that I am really impressed with all the work that you put into nursing.
 I have helped some of you through very difficult starts to breastfeeding and I'm continually amazed at the motivation that you have to continue to breastfeed through very difficult circumstances.
-Please realize that 50% of the women in the USA don't even try to nurse.
-Your kids are very lucky to have moms like you.

 Kids who are ready to wean are distractible, spend less time during feedings and may be more interested in solid foods.
 If we let the baby lead in weaning, we wait until they decide they want to nurse, without initiating or refusing to nurse.
 That way, the baby can cut back on the amount of feedings.

 More likely, it's mom who wants, or needs, to wean.
 There are many ways to do this.
 The most common involves cutting back on one feeding every 3 days or so.
 The feeding should be replaced with lots of cuddling and close contact and if the baby reacts poorly (they may do things to get more attention) then we should slow down the process.
 And it's nice to try to replace the "work" feedings first, meaning, eliminate the feedings where you will be working or away from the baby first, and leave the nighttime and first morning feedings for last.
 In fact, you can keep those feedings for months after you eliminate the other ones.
+This doesn't have to be an all -or -nothing process.